Android2771/actors-fyp/README.md

 The output can be viewed on the browser's console.
 ### Distribute Instances over WebSocket Connections
-WebSocket connections facilitate the communicaiton between different nodes and browsers.
+WebSocket connections facilitate the communication between different nodes and browsers.
 All clients using the actor framework may connect to a running [WebSocket server](src/network.js) using the init function.

 <p align="center">
   <img src="documentation/fyp-report/resources/websocketconnection.png" />